 It is now much harder to find advice and help with your children's benefits than it used to be.
-You should expect that you will have to do most of the work yourself (or with help from your friends or carers - don't worry, this guide will show you what to do, and how to do it).
+You should expect that you will have to do most of the work yourself (or with help from your friends - don't worry, this guide will show you what to do, and how to do it).
 But if you can get a bit of advice to make sure you know what rate you should be getting, it will be really helpful.

 Contact run a free helpline which can tell you what advice services are available in your area - 0808 8083555.
-It is open 9.30am-5pm, Monday-Friday.
+You also get support via email or social media.
+It is open 9.30am-5pm, Monday-Friday, except on Tuesdays it only opens at 10:15.